thinkcompany/think_dev-standards/content/javascript/general-authoring/index.md

     'with this, you would get nowhere fast.';
 ```

 When programmatically building up a string, use `Array#join` instead of string concatenation.
-Mostly for IE: [jsPerf](http://jsperf.com/string-vs-array-concat/2).

 ```javascript
 let items;